grdw/viper-client/docs/README.md

 - L1, L2 = See "Header" section
 - C1, C2 = See "Header" section
 - A1, A2 = This is probably some request type, but I can't exactly decipher what or why.
+It does seem like A1 is an instruction of some kind, and A2 indicates how long the footer is (since they're all 24 bytes in length).
 - B1, B2, B3, B4 = These are random bytes; it just feels like fudging.
 They do sometimes bump up or down, or change all 4 completely.
 - R1 till R9 = An actuator ID
 - S1 till S8 = Another actuator ID